-- It is growing both revenues and earnings at a rate of at least 10% from the same period in the prior year.
+- Revenues and earnings are growing at a rate of at least 10%, compared to the same period a year ago.

-- It has great potential for future growth.
+- There is great potential for future growth.

-- It is not yet loved by the masses, but it has a growing institutional following, which provides some stability and predictability to the stock’s price action.
+- Not yet a ‘darling’ of the investment community, a growth stock will have a growing institutional following, which provides some stability and predictability to the stock’s price action.

-Cabot’s past winners include Home Depot, Cisco System, Apple, Amazon.com, eBay, Crocs, Monster Beverage, Las Vegas Sands, First Solar, Chipotle Mexican Grill and many more.
+Some of the growth stocks that Cabot subscribers have profited from include Home Depot, Cisco Systems, Apple, Amazon.com, eBay, Crocs, Monster Beverage, Las Vegas Sands, First Solar, Chipotle Mexican Grill and many more familiar names.

 To get more information on high-potential growth stocks, read our free special report,"The Best Growth Stocks."
-Read it today!
+Get it today!

 The Best Growth Stocks

 When you get your free report, you will also receive your BONUS, a no-cost subscription to the Cabot Wealth Advisory, your source for timely market insights and stock recommendations from our experts.